GoogleContainerTools/kaniko/README.md

 be either `application/vnd.oci.image.manifest.v1+json` or `application/vnd.docker.distribution.manifest.v2+json`._

+#### Flag `--push-ignore-immutable-tag-errors`

+Set this boolean flag to `true` if you want the Kaniko process to exit with success when a push error related to tag immutability occurs.

+This is useful for example if you have parallel builds pushing the same tag and do not care which one actually succeeds.

+Defaults to `false`.

 #### Flag `--push-retry`

 Set this flag to the number of retries that should happen for the push of an